in , ,

 Jazz drummer and bandleader Buddy Rich was renowned for his force and quickness without compromising his technique.
 He was a self-taught young prodigy who began playing drums on Broadway and in vaudeville acts at the age of 4.
 In his teens, he started touring internationally with bands, and by the time he was fifteen, he was the second-highest paid child performer of the 1930s!
 He continued to be dedicated to the art, performing on TV frequently and serving as a studio musician for Ella Fitzgerald and Louis Armstrong even after huge bands lost their appeal.
 He used a standard grip when playing, but when playing the floor toms, he would switch to a matched grip.
 One of his stick tricks was to do cross-stickings.
 He used to play almost entirely with brushes at one point.

-READ ALSO: Top 10 Richest People In Asia 2024
+READ ALSO: Top 10 Best National Parks in India 2024

 8. Max Weinberg